ember-learn/guides-source/guides/release/getting-started/working-with-html-css-and-javascript.md

 });
 ```

-This syntax is known as _classic class_ syntax, and if you're starting out on a
+This syntax is known as _classic class_ syntax.
+You can check out the
-new Ember application it's recommended that you stick with native classes
-instead.
-However, if you are working in an older application, or in an addon,
-you may encounter this syntax, so you can check out the
 [pre-Octane guides on classic classes](../../../v3.12.0/object-model/)
-for more information on them.
+for more information on how to convert a classic class to modern Ember.

 ## Cross-Browser Support